BMccorm/Note-Taker/README.md

 ## Description

-This application allows the user to write, save, and delete notes.
+This application allows the user to write, save and delete notes.
 It uses express to save and retrieve note data from a JSON file.

 ## Installation